juhotter/KnowledgeGraphsProject/README.md

 The shacle error detection output can be found under *shaclValidationOutput.txt* <br>

 How would we clean now the dataset?
 - Concerning food establishments that lack at least one meal, we propose removing those establishments from our Knowledge Graph.
-Therefore, the cleaning step would involve a straightforward deletion process. <br>
+Therefore, the cleaning step would involve a straightforward deletion process of food establishments. <br>
-- Regarding meals that do not adhere to our proposed schema or are incorrect due to Named Entity Recognition (NER) issues, we have two options.
+- Regarding single meals that do not adhere to our proposed schema or are incorrect due to Named Entity Recognition (NER) issues, we have two options.
 We can either individually examine <br> those properties causing errors and fix them with human domain knowledge or simply remove them. <br>

 ##  Extra-WP - Revisit Knowledge Modelling